JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesTransaction.md

 This can lead to deadlocks where both users A and B are waiting for each other to proceed.

 <img width="1002" alt="https://youtu.be/lhSVTsRLEDM" src="https://user-images.githubusercontent.com/72783315/138735056-7a26536d-d96b-419e-801b-c6ea096a8254.png">

+## Serialisation
+Ensures transactions do not overlap with each other or effect each other, the following techniques prevent, for example, a record being updated twice simultaniously by different users.

+### Timestamp ordering
+Read and write timestamps are saved for objects in a database.
+There are used to identify if an object has been changed in the time it has been tried to edit.
+If so updating it is denied.

+### Commitment ordering
+Transactions are ordered based on thier dependencies and thier time of creation.
+This prevents two transactions being lost if they simultaiously try to update a record (prevents deadlocking).
+One request is blocked based on the commitment order untill the other is completed

+## Redundancy
+Intentional data redundancy is created when companies do not want to loose important information and so store the same data across many physical locations.
+These computer systems then save them money and trouble, since the overall system is not affected if one goes down.